wsherry/SYSC3303_Project/README.md

 from Iteration #3.
 Must catch exceptions thrown by your Java read/write code and translate the exceptions to the appropriate TFTP error codes.
 Direct testing should be functional for all the errors withouth having to update the error simulator.

+Project Overview for Iteration 5:
+Handle a scenario where the client and the server can reside on different computers.

 Errors Iteration 2:
 TFTPClientConnection currently doesn’t use port 69 for receiving data

+Errors Iteration 5:
+Extra boundary cases eith error code 4 that werent considered ( missed in the presentation demo)

 Overview of each class: